What is a Split Hopkinson Pressure Bar (SHPB)?

 The detailed specifications for a typical system is as follows:

-- Three 10ft Sure-Flat Base Sections.
-These sections combine for a total of 30ft of double-wide mounting rails compatible with all Sure-Test system modules.
+- Three 10ft REL Flat Base Sections.
+These sections combine for a total of 30ft of double-wide mounting rails compatible with all SHPB system modules.

-- Automated 1” Launcher assembly.
-This launcher allows striker bar diameters up to 1” diameter.
+- Automated 1” accelerator assembly.
+This accelerator allows striker bar diameters up to 1” diameter.
 Standard pressure units operate up to 300psi and launch striker bar projectiles up to 300 ft./sec.
 High velocity units are also available.

 - Fifteen bar supports capable of carrying up to 1” diameter bars.
 These supports are 6” center height

 - A hydraulic damper with stop stand designed to absorb excess energy from SHPB and dynamic impact test events.
 The stop stand also serves as a mounting base for load cells, sample platens and fixtures.

 - A SURE-Speed chronograph module.
 The SURE-Speed is a highly accurate, compact chronograph designed for SHPB use.
 It records the striker speeds for dynamic testing and is easily configured with a keyed mounting base, adjustable height carrier and intuitive touch screen.